- Why should I have my fencing devices on the same network as my cluster communication with Red Hat High Availability clusters?

 fence_scsi, if a node gets fenced due to a network issue and I then reboot it, the "active" node reports SCSI reservation conflicts and path failures as the rebooted node starts its services.

-- Red Hat Enterprise Linux Server 5 (with the High Availability Add on)
+- Red Hat Enterprise Linux (RHEL) 5, 6, and 7 with the High Availability Add On

 - Cluster fencing devices are IP-based and are accessed over the network.